 The next stop on your one day in Bologna itinerary is Piazza Santo Stefano, home to the basilica of the same name.
 This large Catholic church is nicknamed “Seven Churches”, due to the complex of seven different chapels located within, making it feel like a small town in itself.

-The cobbled piazza is surrounded not just by the church but other historical buildings, mainly in the form of old palazzi of powerful families of the past.
 There’s also a row of old merchant houses here that date back to the 15th century.
-This square is very picturesque, and is the venue for a number of different public events throughout the year.
+This square is very picturesque, and is the venue for a number of different public events throughout the year, and you really should not miss it even if you visit Bologna in one day.

 Torre degli Asinelli

-It’s a five-minute walk to Bologna’s famed Two Towers – and you really can’t miss them even when you only have a day in Bologna.
-The city has a number of towers to its name (22, in fact), but these are its most renowned – possibly because not just of their height but how close they are built together.
+Let me start by saying that the city has a number of towers to its name (22, in fact), but these are its most renowned – possibly because not just of their height but how close they are built together.

-The shorter of the two is the Torre della Garisenda, which is 48 meters (157 feet) tall.
-Right next to it you’ll find the much taller Torre degli Asinelli.
 Standing at 97.2 meters (319 feet), Torre degli Asinelli is also the tallest in the city; it’s thought to be the result of a competition between two noble families (the Asinelli and the Garisenda).

 The Torre degli Asinelli, originally built in 1119, was purchased by the city of Bologna in the 14th century and has had various uses throughout its history, including a stronghold and a prison.
 It was also used by scientists in experiments regarding the Earth’s rotation, among other astronomical investigations.